juef17/LibreBridge/README.md

 * Peer-to-peer network play

 ## To build:
-Be sure to install the latest Qt version.
+Be sure to install Qt 5 or newer (it's currently not up to date for many distros).
 Then, just run 'qmake' then 'make' in this very directory!